srishupadhyay/MS-Excel-Projects/WixSin H1 Sales & Revenue Report- 2015/README.md

 - **Manufacturer** : ManufacturerID and Manufacturer Name.
 - **Location**     : Zip, State, and Country.

-Understanding the structure of these datasets helped me determine how to connect them for a meaningful analysis and plan the necessary steps for data preparation to answer the business questions and named different tables from all the sheets using **( CTRL + T )**.
+Understanding the structure of these datasets helped me determine how to connect them for meaningful analysis and plan the necessary steps for data preparation.
+I named the different tables from all the sheets using **( CTRL + T )**

 ## DATA PREPARATION
 The next step involved combining the data across the sheets using **STRUCTURAL REFERENCING** with **INDEX-MATCH** functions for **DATA-MODELING** & **DATA-COMBING**, linking the columns like **Product Name, Category, Segment**, and **State** from different tables.
 Example formulas used: